 Accomodation at Kerlingarfjöll

-The only possibility to stay overnight in Kerlingarfjöll is the Kerlingarfjöll Mountain Resort.
+The only possibility to stay overnight in the hveradalir geothermal area is the Kerlingarfjöll Mountain Resort.
 There are 10 cabins, a hotel with 20 double rooms and a camping site directly at the river.

-If you want to stay in the cabins, you should make your reservation a few months in advance, under Corona conditions it is not so crowded here, but in normal years the resort is booked up very early.
+If you want to stay in the cabins, you should make your reservation a few months in advance.
+Under COVID conditions it is not so crowded here, but in normal years the resort is booked up very early.

-The mountain resort costs just over 200 euros for a double room including breakfast, but for that there is probably no more remote and stark area to stay in Iceland.
+The mountain resort costs just over 200 Euro for a double room including breakfast, but for that there is probably no more remote and amazing area to stay in Iceland.